What Is Advanced Placement?

 If you're curious to know more, check out our AP Exam Scoring page for more in-depth information.

-Taking the AP exam this year?
+Taking the AP exam soon?
 Check out our AP Exam Schedule and Dates page for the latest exam schedule and test dates.

 Who Is Eligible to Take AP Exams?